pgagliar/Us_census_94_95/ReadMe.md

 hispanic_countries=[‘Mexico','Puerto-Rico','Ecuador','Guatemala','Nicaragua','Guatemala','Nicaragua','Cuba','Dominican-Republic','El-Salvador’]\n

-*c1: hispanic_origin is equal to ['Central or South American','Mexican (Mexicano)','Mexican-American','Other Spanish','Puerto Rican','Cuban','Chicano’]\n
+* c1: hispanic_origin is equal to ['Central or South American','Mexican (Mexicano)','Mexican-American','Other Spanish','Puerto Rican','Cuban','Chicano’]\n

-*c2:Person is born in one of the hispanic countries \n
+* c2:Person is born in one of the hispanic countries \n

-*c3:Person’s father is born in one of the hispanic countries
+* c3:Person’s father is born in one of the hispanic countries

-*c4:Person’s mother is born in one of the hispanic countries
+* c4:Person’s mother is born in one of the hispanic countries

 Unfortunately it has no real effect on the classification accuracy: 0.9534 pct\n

 ##6.
 Create new features:

 When the weights of the logistic regression are displayed, we can see that the most important features are:
--education
+- education
--sex
+- sex
--class of worker
+- class of worker
--major_industry_code
+- major_industry_code
--Householder
+- householder
--industry_recode
+- industry_recode
--occupation_recode
+- occupation_recode

 But features that should be discriminant according to the chi2 test are practically useless:
--capital_gains
+- capital_gains
--dividends_from_stocks
+- dividends_from_stocks
--weeks_worked_in_year
+- weeks_worked_in_year
--wage_per_hour
+- wage_per_hour

 So we create two new features: gain_total=capital_gains - capital_losses + dividends_from_stocks